GluuFederation/docs-gg-prod/docs/source/installation.md

 3. [Run `setup-gluu-gateway.py`](#run-the-setup-script)

 !!!
 Note
-    Before installing Gluu Gateway, you should have a [Gluu Server](https://gluu.org/docs/ce) installed and operational.
-You will be asked to input the hostname of your Gluu Server while running the Gluu Gateway setup script.
+    Before installing Gluu Gateway, be sure to have a [Gluu Server](https://gluu.org/docs/ce) installed and operational.
+The Gluu Gateway setup script requires an existing Gluu Server's hostname be provided.

 ## Minimum Requirements